As a student at Trinity College, you're in an excellent position to experience the best of Melbourne's climate, culture and food.

 Melbourne's largest market, the Queen Victoria Market, is located in the city centre, within walking distance of Trinity College.
 Food can also be bought from small neighbourhood businesses and larger chain supermarkets such as Woolworths and Coles, which are often open 24 hours a day.

-Please note that food is not provided by Trinity College, however if you're taking part in a homestay it may be offered by your host.
+Please note that food is not provided by Trinity College.

 Learn more about accommodation options.